A Championship

-The A Championship, also known as the Newstalk A Championship, was an association football league featuring League of Ireland reserve teams and emerging senior teams.
+The A Championship, also known as the Newstalk A Championship for sponsorship reasons, was an association football league featuring League of Ireland reserve teams and emerging senior teams.
 It was a third level league in the Republic of Ireland football league system.
 It was formed in 2008 and disbanded following the 2011 season.
 Between 2009 and 2011 the league was sponsored by Newstalk.
 It was effectively absorbed into the League of Ireland U19 Division.

 History

 The idea of forming a regionalised A Championship was first proposed in 2006 as part of plan to reorganise the League of Ireland as a four tier structure.
 The A Championship eventually kicked off in 2008 and UCD A became the inaugural champions.
 Despite not defending their title in 2009, UCD subsequently went on to become the A Championship's most successful team.
 They were champions again in 2010 and then runners-up in 2011.
 Two other reserve teams, Shamrock Rovers A and Derry City A finished as champions in 2009 and 2011 respectively.